Hilary Benn: Select committee chairman

 In September 2016, Benn announced his intention to stand for chairman of the new Exiting the European Union Select Committee, a House of Commons select committee.
 He stated that his intention was to "get the best deal for the British people".
 His bid was supported by former Labour leader Ed Miliband, as well as other senior Labour Party figures including Angela Eagle, Dan Jarvis, and Andy Burnham.
 His opponent in the bid was Kate Hoey, a fellow Labour MP and a Leave vote supporter.
 The result, announced on 19 October, was 330 votes to Benn, and 209 to Hoey, so Benn became the new chairman.

+At the snap 2017 general election, Benn was again re-elected with an increased vote share of 70.2% and an increased majority of 23,698.

 In this position, he supported the European Union (Withdrawal) Act 2019 as proposed on a cross-party basis by Labour's Yvette Cooper and the Conservatives' Oliver Letwin to force the Government to ask for an extension of the Article 50 process.

-He sponsored the European Union (Withdrawal) (No. 2) Act 2019, consequently also known as the Benn Act, which received Royal Assent on 9 September 2019, obliging the Prime Minister to seek a third extension had no agreement been reached at the subsequent European Council meeting in October 2019.
+He sponsored the European Union (Withdrawal) (No. 2) Act 2019, consequently also known as the Benn Act, which received Royal assent on 9 September 2019, obliging the Prime Minister to seek a third extension had no agreement been reached at the subsequent European Council meeting in October 2019.

-Political views

-Defence

-Benn supports the maintenance of a nuclear-armed strategic force by the United Kingdom.
-He supported both the 2011 military intervention in Libya and the Iraq War, and also military intervention against Syria.

-Brexit

-Benn supported the Remain campaign in the 2016 Brexit referendum and also supported the People's Vote campaign for a second referendum.

-LGBT+ Rights

-Benn supports and has voted for same-sex marriage, civil partnerships and the repeal of Section 28.
+At the 2019 general election, Benn was again re-elected, with a decreased vote share of 61.7% and a decreased majority of 19,270.

+Shadow Secretary of State for Northern Ireland

+Following a reshuffle of the Shadow Cabinet on 4 September 2023, Benn rejoined the frontbench and was appointed Shadow Secretary of State for Northern Ireland.

+Benn's appointment was welcomed by Doug Beattie, leader of the Ulster Unionist Party, who remarked that "the appointment of an individual with such an extensive political career is an indication of the importance the Labour Party leader places on Northern Ireland".

+Due to the 2023 review of Westminster constituencies, Benn's constituency of Leeds Central was abolished, and replaced with Leeds South.
+In June 2024, Benn was selected as the Labour candidate for Leeds South at the 2024 general election.